 Portland City Council approved an ordinance on January 17, 2018, reducing the speed limit on all residential streets to 20 miles per hour.
-The Portland Bureau of Transportation will begin updating speed limit signs on Tuesday, February 6 and expects to implement the reduced speed limit citywide by April 1, 2018.
+The new speed limit took effect on April 1, 2018.

 Residential streets make up around 70 percent of Portland’s street network and a large proportion of the city’s total public space.
 Reducing residential speeds is part of a broader citywide effort to support safe driving speeds on many types of streets.